engminamatta/Prosper-Loan-Data-Analysis/README.md

 #Dataset

-his data set contains 113,937 loans with 81 variables on each loan, including loan amount, borrower rate (or interest rate), current loan status, borrower income, and many others.
+>This data set contains 113,937 loans with 81 variables on each loan, including loan amount, borrower rate (or interest rate), current loan status, borrower income, and many others.

->A number of characteristics about Prosper loans in each raw:
+-A number of characteristics about Prosper loans in each raw:
-    LoanStatus:	The current status of the loan: Cancelled,  Chargedoff, Completed, Current, Defaulted, FinalPaymentInProgress, PastDue.
+>-    LoanStatus:	The current status of the loan: Cancelled,  Chargedoff, Completed, Current, Defaulted,
+        FinalPaymentInProgress, PastDue.
 The PastDue status will be accompanied by a delinquency bucket.
     BorrowerAPR:	The Borrower's Annual Percentage Rate (APR) for the loan.
     BorrowerRate:	The Borrower's interest rate for this loan.